chamodi08jaya/chamodi08jaya/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=chamodi08jaya" alt="chamodi08jaya" /> </p>

 ### Hi there 👋
- - 🔭 I’m Chamodi Jayamini.
+ - 🔭 I’m Chamodi Jayathilaka.
 Thanks for visiting my github.
- - 🌱 I’m currently Undergraduate of <a href="https://ucsc.cmb.ac.lk/"> University of Colombo School of Computing.</a>
+ - 🌱 I’m recent graduated student of <a href="https://ucsc.cmb.ac.lk/"> University of Colombo School of Computing.</a>
  - 🔭 I’m former Intern Software Engineer in <a href="https://www.icta.lk/">ICTA</a>
  - 👯 I’m looking to collaborate with others having same interest as of mine.
  - 📫 How to reach me :<a href="https://www.linkedin.com/in/chamodi-jayamini-515529173/" > LinkedIn</a>